a34729t/SwiftMessagePosting/README.md

 ### TODO

-* Add IB constraints to create post
-* Add IB constraints to create comment
+* Add IB constraints to create comment (should be minimal; see create post)
-* Find a good comment icon (vector, maybe using glyph font?) or make my own poverty icon

 ### NOTE